Practice notes

 Private prosecutions in Uganda

-A private person can set the criminal law in motion.
+A private person can set the criminal law in motion without going through the police.
 Under the Magistrates Courts Act, Cap.
-19, criminal proceedings may be instituted not only by a public prosecutor or …
+19, criminal proceedings may be instituted no…

 Business name vs company in Uganda: choosing a structure